The book-lovers guide to Dublin bookshops

 In Temple Bar, don’t miss the Gutter Bookshop, a Dublin institution that takes its name from the famous Oscar Wilde quote: “we are all in the gutter, but some of us are looking at the stars.”

-No list of independents would be complete without a mention of the quite delicious Winding Stair, in an historic building on the banks of the Liffey near the Ha’penny Bridge.
+No list of independents would be complete without a mention of the Winding Stair, nestled in a historic building on the banks of the Liffey near the Ha’penny Bridge.
 Its insightful range of books crammed onto its dusty old shelves should be enough to tempt you, but upstairs is an award-winning restaurant with fabulous views of the river and the iconic bridge.
-What’s not to love?

 Best for just a browse

 Dublin is also home to two of the most beautiful libraries in the world.
 The Old Library at Trinity College houses the famous Book of Kells and the architecturally stunning Long Room, an inspiration for films from Star Wars to Harry Potter.
-It’s closing in October for a three-year renovation, so the time to see it is now!
-Open since 1707, Marsh’s Library (just around the corner from St Patrick’s Cathedral) is the oldest public library in Ireland, its shelves stacked with 25,000 ancient books, manuscripts and incunabula, which is what books printed before 1500 were called.
+Although the library is currently undergoing renovations and is unable to stock books on its shelves, the building's architecture alone is well worth a visit.
+Open since 1707, Marsh’s Library (just around the corner from St Patrick’s Cathedral) is the oldest public library in Ireland.
+Its shelves are stacked with 25,000 ancient books, manuscripts and incunabula, which is what books printed before 1500 were called.
 Famous readers here have included Jonathan Swift, Bram Stoker and – you guessed it – James Joyce.
 The latter set the Scylla and Charibdis chapter of Ulysses in the beautiful round reading room of the National Library of Ireland on Kildare St, although unlike Stephen Dedalus (who spoke at length about Shakespeare) you will have to stay quiet so as not to disturb the readers.

-If you want to follow in the footsteps of Dublin’s literary greats, you can tour the spots where its best-known writers lived and worked.
+If you want to follow in the footsteps of Dublin’s literary greats, tour the spots where its best-known writers lived and worked.